prometheusresearch/htsql/doc/showcase.rst

       ORDER BY 4 ASC NULLS FIRST, 1 ASC, 2 ASC
       LIMIT 10 OFFSET 20

-This query (Q4_) returns page 3 of the course catalog as sorted by number of credits.
+This query (Q4_) returns courses 21 to 30 in the course catalog as sorted by number of credits.

 .. _Q4:
      http://demo.htsql.org